phamlington/Scripts/CompileOpenFOAM.md

 Then add `source ~/openFoamUse.sh` to the bottom of your .my.bashrc file.

-Tell OpenFOAM to use this system OpenMPI by changing line 84 in $WM_PROJECT_DIR/etc/bash to SYSSTEMOPENMPI
+Tell OpenFOAM to use this system OpenMPI by changing line 84 in $WM_PROJECT_DIR/etc/bash to SYSSTEMOPENMPI.

+## Begin the compile

+Now, log into a compile node (for example `ssh janus-compile1`).
+If you're already in a compile node, run `source ~/.bashrc` just to be safe.

+Run `foamSystemCheck`.
+If you get any errors, or your system can't find the file, then something has gone wrong.

+Move into the source code by running `cd $WM_PROJECT_DIR`, and kick off the compile with `./Allwmake 2>&1 | tee make.log`.